How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Individual therapy sessions

-- Therapeutic activities like art, exercise, and yoga
+- Therapeutic activities like art and exercise

 What Are the Downsides of Inpatient Mental Health Treatment?